Risk Bounds for High-dimensional Ridge Function Combinations Including Neural Networks: Introduction

 \section{Introduction}

 Functions $ f^{\star} $ in $ \mathbb{R}^d $ are approximated using linear combinations of ridge functions with one layer of nonlinearities.
 These approximations are employed via functions of the form

 which is parameterized by the vector $ \zeta $, consisting of $ a_k $ in $ \mathbb{R}^d $, and $ b_k, c_k $ in $ \mathbb{R} $ for $ k = 1,\dots,m $, where $ m \geq 1 $ is the number of nonlinear terms.
-The functions $ \phi $ are allowed to be quite general.
-For example, they can be bounded and Lipschitz, polynomials with certain controls on their degrees, or bounded with jump discontinuities.
-It is useful to view the representation \eqref{general} as
+Models of this type arise with considerable freedom in the choice of the activation function $ \phi $, ranging from general smooth functions of projection pursuit regression \cite{Friedman1981} to the unit step sigmoid and ramp functions of single-hidden layer neural nets \cite{Barron1994, Barron1992, Barron1993, Breiman1993, Lee1996}.